 Transjordan countryside and cities, at the limit of the Empire, are not affected by the upheavals, the decadence and the political troubles in Rome.
-The transition from the Roman Empire to the Byzantine Empire happens in the continuity for our area, which is undergoing an increasing prosperity.
+The transition from the Roman Empire to the Byzantine Empire, in 324 AD, happens in the continuity for our area, which is undergoing an increasing prosperity.

 detail of Khirbet Al Mukhayat church mosaic

 Um Al Jimal

 At the Byzantine time emerge the first religious communities, the first monasteries, as in Mont Nebo, in Wadi Kharrar (near the current site of Bethany)… and also the first pilgrimages.
 The Cave of the Seven Sleepers near Amman, the Baptism site, the Lot Cave in Safi and Jabal Haroun become pilgrimage destination.
 A current of religious asceticism expands from Egypt.
 Therefore, we can see in Transjordan the first stylites, these ascetics who used to live their religious retreat at the top of a column or a tower, as the Stylite Tower of Um Al Rassas.